ceciliestilling/spatial_exam/README.md

 ## Climate and alcohol consumption
 By Line Stampe-Degn Møller and Cecilie Stilling Pedersen

+This study sets out to investigate whether there is  a relationship between alcohol consumption and annual mean temperature.

 ### Repository structure

 | Folder  | Description                          |